bbauska/W3Cx-5of5/README.md

 -   **Line 17** calls **persons.sort
     (function_that_compares_two_elements),** passing as a unique
-    parameter a function that compares two people\'s ages.
+    parameter a function that compares two people&apos;s ages.
 This function must return -1 if the first person is younger than the second person.
 It must return +1 if the first person is older than second person, and 0 if they are the same age.